 One night last week after dinner at the Appalachian Mountain Club’s Highland Center at Crawford Notch, (they have really good family-style dinners) we watched a movie called Appalachian Impressions, about people who hike the entire Appalachian Trail.
 From Georgia to Maine.
 Crazy people, if you ask me, but a special breed of folks and I’m glad our country is populated with men and women who would do that.
 The narrator said it’s good that the White Mountains come near the end of the trek (for north-bound hikers) because by then they’re well-conditioned.
 Unfortunately, I was not in the best shape last week when I drove north to “the Whites” for four days of hiking.
 I’ve been busy and hadn’t been to yoga class in weeks.

 According to the film, the White Mountains, which include the Presidential Range (the big mama is Mt.
-Washington, at 6,288 feet, the tallest peak east of the Mississippi and home to the Mt.
+Washington, at 6,288 feet, the tallest peak in the Northeast and the most prominent east of the Mississippi and home to the Mt.
 Washington observatory), are considered the most difficult stretch of the AT.
 I’ll take their word for it.
 During our four days there, those peaks tested us.
 We pushed ourselves to our limits, and it’s a great feeling – not giving up when you really want to.

 I’m a novice hiker.
 Sure, I’ve been doing local day hikes, and I once climbed Cradle Mountain and did the Overland Trail in Tasmania, and spent two weeks hiking in Yosemite and Inyo National Forest, but that was a long time ago.
 So this trip was designed as a learning experience.
 I decided to go to the Appalachian Mountain Club’s lodge so I could borrow any equipment we were missing and get advice from the guides there.
 We gained valuable insight that will help us on future trips: like the importance of crampons on icy terrain, waterproof pants for sliding down the mountain, and good recipes for trail mix (craisins, almonds and m & m’s – yum!).